 As it stands, there are only a handful of charging stations across Manila, most notable of them being the two charging stations of UniOil along Congressional Avenue Extension in Quezon City and along the EDSA Guadalupe Northbound section.
 For people who live far from these two stations, their only option is to charge it at home.

 Additionally, the claimed or predicted range of electric vehicles is highly variable depending on outside temperature and driving style.
 A colder temperature will reduce range, while more exuberant drivers will drain the battery much faster than conservative drivers.
 This is where range anxiety comes into play.
-Driving to your destination in an electric vehicle is one thing, but worrying whether you will get stuck in the middle of nowhere without a charging station in sight another.
+Driving to your destination in an electric vehicle is one thing, but worrying whether you will get stuck in the middle of nowhere without a charging station in sight is another.

 This brings us back to my original question.
 Are Filipinos ready for the electric vehicle lifestyle?
 That depends on who you ask.
 According to Numbeo, the typical Filipino travels on average around 11.77 kilometers in 53.81 minutes going to work or school, in which 43% of these commuters travel by personal car.
 Considering the trip to and from work or school, that doubles to 23.54 kilometers per day and 107.62 minutes (1 hour and 47.62 minutes).
 Given the data above, this translates to a measly average speed of 13.122 kilometers per hour (kph), no thanks to Manila’s gridlock traffic.
-So much for that 60 kph speed limited set by the MMDA, then.
+So much for that 60 kph speed limited set by the MMDA on EDSA.

 Lastly, running costs, which include maintenance and charging, must be considered.
 UniOil’s fast-charging stations are being offered for free, at least for now, but electric vehicles can also be charged at home, and from there, things can get a little complicated since this will directly be merged with your monthly electricity bill.
 As of March 2019, Meralco‘s rate stands at P10.4961 per kWh.
 Let’s use the Hyundai Ioniq Electric as an example since it is the most affordable electric vehicle currently on sale.